drew9158/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) The .forEach method executes a given function on each element an array once changing the original array.
+(It does not return any value.)
+    The .map method returns a new array with the results of executing a given function on every element of an array.
 2. Explain the difference between a callback and a higher order function.

 3. What is closure?